When will students receive information about Orientation?

 At Bradley, we feel it is very important for incoming students to become acquainted with the campus and dorm life.
-During summer orientation, students will also register for fall semester classes and learn about the many organizations and facilities Bradley has to offer.
-Summer orientation is MANDATORY for incoming freshmen.
+During summer Orientation, students will also register for fall semester classes and learn about the many organizations and facilities Bradley has to offer.
+Summer Orientation is MANDATORY for incoming freshmen.

 Why is orientation 2 and 1/2 days long?

-Students participate in placement testing, course registration, discussions of campus issues, and many other important activities.
+Students participate in placement testing, course registration, discussions of campus issues, peer socialization and many other important activities.
 Other university support topics to be presented include but are not limited to: Health Services, Student Involvement, University Police, the Honors Program, and Residential Living.

-What time does orientation end on the last day?
+What time does Orientation end on the last day?